About Access Gateway capacity planning and sizing

 Planning an Access Gateway deployment with performance in mind is the first step to success.
-A typical approach is to estimate the peak number of authentication and authorization expected per application.
+A typical approach is to estimate the peak number of authentications and authorizations expected per application.

 - Users - The total number of system users.

 - Accesses - The total number of times a user accesses a system per time period.
 Typically, we use 24 hours as a basic time interval.
-However, estimates over longer periods, weeks even months, will result in better estimations.
+However, estimates over longer periods, weeks, even months, result in better estimations.

 - Peak authentication/authorization rates - Peak rates represent the highest expected level of user authentication/authorization in a given period.
 Peak rates represent the highest expected levels of access.